freenas/freenas-docs/userguide/jails.rst

 .. note::
    :name: additional interfaces

-   Multiple IPv4 and IPv6 address and interfaces can be added to the jail by clicking :guilabel:`ADD`.
+   Multiple IPv4 and IPv6 addresses and interfaces can be added to the jail by clicking :guilabel:`ADD`.